internetarchive/openlibrary/docs/design/feature-flags.rst

 Feature flags is a way to have features under development live on production and visible only to admins/beta-users.

-The idea of Feature Flags came from Flickr.
+The idea of feature flags came from Flickr.
 They manage their development on a single branch using feature flags.

 http://code.flickr.net/2009/12/02/flipping-out/